mrsiuuuu-x1/Netflix_Movie_Analysis/README.md

 # 🎬 Netflix Movie Analysis

-A Python-based data analysis project that explores Netflix movie durations from the 1990s, with a focus on identifying patterns in film length and discovering short action movies.
+A Python-based data analysis project that explores Netflix movie and TV show data, including durations, genres, and yearly trends.

 ## 📋 Project Overview

-This project performs an exploratory data analysis (EDA) on Netflix's movie catalog, specifically examining films released during the 1990s.
-Using pandas for data manipulation and matplotlib for visualization, the analysis investigates the distribution of movie durations and identifies trends in action films.
+This project performs exploratory data analysis (EDA) on Netflix's catalog, examining movies and TV shows by release year, duration, and genre.
+It uses pandas for data manipulation, matplotlib and seaborn for visualization, and NumPy for filtering.

 ## 🎯 Objectives

 - Analyze the duration distribution of Netflix movies from the 1990s
 - Identify and examine short action films in the dataset
 - Visualize patterns and trends in movie lengths
+- Compare the total number of TV Shows and Movies on Netflix
+- Visualize the amount of content produced each year
+- Display the most common genres on Netflix
-- Provide insights into content characteristics from this era
+- Provide insights into content characteristics from different eras

 ## 🛠️ Technologies Used

 - **Python** - Primary programming language
 - **pandas** - Data manipulation and analysis
 - **matplotlib.pyplot** - Data visualization and plotting
+- **seaborn** - Advanced data visualization
 - **NumPy** - Numerical computing and array operations
-- **VS Code** - Development environment

 ## 📊 Analysis Features

 - **Data Loading**: Reads Netflix data from CSV file using pandas
 - **1990s Movie Filtering**: Filters movies released between 1990-1999
-- **Duration Analysis**: Statistical examination of movie lengths
+- **Duration Analysis**: Histogram showing distribution of movie durations in the 1990s
 - **Action Genre Filtering**: Isolates action films for specific analysis
 - **Short Movie Identification**: Finds action movies under 90 minutes
-- **Data Visualization**: Histogram showing duration distribution with labeled axes
-- **Content Type Visualization**: Bar chart showing the count of Movies vs TV Shows on Netflix using matplotlib/seaborn
+- **Content Type Visualization**: Bar chart showing the count of Movies vs TV Shows on Netflix
+- **Yearly Content Trend**: Line graph showing the number of titles released each year
+- **Genre Popularity**: Bar chart of the top 10 most common genres on Netflix

 ## 🚀 Getting Started